Order by noon for same-day delivery · Mon–Sat across Los Angeles

 • Team recognition gifts: Seasonal sends that feel thoughtful, not generic.

-Lavender pairs naturally with candles, body care, and food gifts because it already brings scent and texture.
-For local gifting that needs to arrive looking composed, a flower and wellness gift box can be a strong fit.
+Lavender pairs naturally with candles, body care, and pantry gifts because it already brings scent and texture.
+For local gifting that needs to arrive looking composed, an OSEA x Fiore gift box can be a strong fit.

 5. Social content and brand collaborations

-Fresh lavender reads well on camera because it has clear shape and movement.
-It softens stone, plaster, wood, and glass without disappearing into the background.
+Fresh lavender reads well on camera because it has a clear shape and soft movement.
+It works especially well against stone, plaster, wood, and glass.

 Formats that usually work